Advertisement

 the hole itself.

-Cup, Astronomy. the constellation Crater.
+Astronomy., Cup, the constellation Crater.

-Metalworking. a cylindrical shell closed at one end, especially one produced in the first stages of a deep-drawing operation.
+Metalworking., a cylindrical shell closed at one end, especially one produced in the first stages of a deep-drawing operation.

-cups, Archaic. the drinking of intoxicating liquors.
+Archaic., cups, the drinking of intoxicating liquors.

-to form into a cuplike shape: He cupped his hands.
+to form into a cuplike shape.

 to use a cupping glass on.